-Public transportation to Yosemite Valley is available year from Yarts – Public Transit to Yosemite.
-Year round service is offered from Merced.
+Public transportation to Yosemite Valley is available year-round from Yarts – Public Transit to Yosemite.
+Year-round service is offered from Merced.
 During the late spring to mid-fall, service is offered from Fresno, Mammoth Lakes, and Sonora.
 Amtrak offers train service to nearby cities and then a bus to Yosemite.
 Greyhound offers year-round service to Merced.

 You can use the Yosemite Shuttle to access all the major sights in Yosemite Valley.